eneshtyrgl/Arduino/README.md

 ![Arduino Logo](logo.png)

-This repository includes my adventure of learning and advanced projects with [Arduino](http://arduino.cc/).
+Welcome to my Arduino repository!
+This collection features my journey from learning basics to advanced projects with [Arduino](http://arduino.cc/).
+It includes a variety of code snippets, circuits, and detailed experiments as I explore the world of microcontrollers and electronics.

 ## Table of Contents